1.

 Society of Bengal in Calcutta. |

-signature feature of the rainforests of Sri Lanka.
+signature feature of the wet zone of Sri Lanka.
 It is distinguished

-clearly by other Barbets by its yellow forehead and blue face.
+clearly by other barbets by its golden yellow forehead and light blue face.

 famous for his pioneering work on local freshwater fish. |